Ravencentric/awesome-arr/README.md

 - [Kapowarr](https://github.com/Casvt/Kapowarr) - Kapowarr is a software to build and manage a comic book library.
 - [Medusa](https://pymedusa.com/) - Medusa is an automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic: automatic torrent/nzb searching, downloading, and processing at the qualities you want.
 - [Mylar3](https://github.com/mylar3/mylar3) - The python3 version of the automated Comic Book downloader (cbr/cbz) for use with various download clients.
+- [Questarr](https://github.com/Doezer/Questarr) - Track and organize your video game collection with automated discovery and download management.S
 - [SickGear](https://github.com/SickGear/SickGear) - SickGear has proven the most reliable stable TV fork of the great Sick-Beard to fully automate TV enjoyment with innovation.
 - [SoulSync](https://github.com/Nezreka/SoulSync) - Intelligent Music Discovery & Automation Platform.
 Automates downloads, curates playlists, monitors artists, and organizes your collection